belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 Some examples include:

 - setting a git url, revision and path for a ArgoCD bootstrap application
-- setting a version for the keycloak capability
+- setting a version for the Keycloak capability
 - deploying multiple streams of a capability and allowing some DevOps teams to run a `latest` while others run a `stable` stream

 For this reason we have introduced options for setting custom fields in the capability configuration in PaasConfig.